Bien Hoa Air Base: F-5 Skoshi Tiger evaluation

 In late October 1965, 12 F-5A Freedom Fighters belonging to the 4503rd Tactical Fighter Squadron arrived at Bien Hoa for combat evaluation under a program known as Skoshi Tiger.
 The planes mostly flew close air support missions near Bien Hoa flying 1500 sorties by the end of December and losing one aircraft to ground fire.
 On 1 January 1966 the squadron moved north to Da Nang Air Base.
 The squadron moved back to Bien Hoa in early February and then returned to Da Nang on 20 February performing operations over Laos and across the Vietnamese Demilitatrized Zone against targets in North Vietnam.
 The squadron returned to Bien Hoa on 8 March completing the evaluation program.
 The squadron remained in South Vietnam and in April it was redesignated the 10th Fighter Squadron, Commando.

 On 1 April the first Combat Skyspot Ground-directed bombing radar system was installed at the base.

 The rapid growth of units at Bien Hoa led to issues of overcrowding and electricity and water shortages which were only gradually addressed throughout 1966, while many units were undermanned for the increased demands placed on them.

 On 23 February 1967 the base was the loading port for 845 paratroopers of the 173rd Airborne Brigade when they performed the first combat parachute jump of the war in Operation Junction City.

+In the early morning of 12 May 1967, 53 rockets and over 150 mortar and recoilless rifle rounds hit the base damaging or destroying 49 US and RNAF aircraft.